Football rivalries in Chile: Clásico Porteño

-It is played between Santiago Wanderers of Valparaiso, and Everton of Viña del Mar.
+It is played between Santiago Wanderers of Valparaíso, and Everton of Viña del Mar.
 It is the oldest derby in Chile.
 The first official match was played in 1944 with a 2-0 win for Everton.

 One of the most notable games was on 30 April 1950, when Everton defeated Wanderers with a record derby victory of 17-0, being the highest scoreboard in any Chilean football match to this day.

 Clásico del Cobre

 Two teams associated with the copper rich regions and the industry Cobreloa and Cobresal contest the derby since the late 70's, when the clubs were founded.